asbjoernkjar/MuPeXI_workflow/ReadMe.txt

 ###### RUNNING THE PIPELINE #######

 As any snakemake workflow (tested for 6.8.0)
-Snakemake –profile config/slurm -j10
+Snakemake –-profile your/profile -j10

-Note  change account in config/slurm/cluster.yaml
+Note setup a profile from https://github.com/Snakemake-Profiles

 ###### Setting up the Pipeline #######